Olivegord/Sports-Science-reaction-time./README.md

 7. Visit the published URL once while online so the service worker can cache the assets.
 Subsequent visits will work offline.

 The `index.html`, `data.html`, and `sw.js` files are all that GitHub Pages needs; no build or bundling step is required.

+> **Note:** The service worker uses a shared version string (`2024-05-08`) in both HTML pages and `sw.js`.
+Update that value across all three files whenever you want browsers to refresh their cached assets.